 The City of Vaudreuil-Dorion encourages the valorization of green waste (food scraps and yard waste) to reduce the garbage stream.

-Green waste collections take place every two weeks on Tuesdays for sectors 1, 4 and 5 and Thursdays for sectors 2 and 3, from May 5 to October 8.
-Fall collections will take place on Thursday and Friday, October 22-23, November 5-6 and November 19-20 for all areas.
-Bags must be placed at the curbside the day before pickup, which begins at 7 AM.
+Green waste collections take place every two weeks from May to October.
+They are held on Tuesdays for sectors 1, 4 and 5 and Thursdays for sectors 2 and 3.
+Consult the municipal calendar for exact dates.
+Fall collections will be added to the calendar.
+The dates will be announced during the year 2021.
+Bags must be placed at the curbside the day before pickup, which begins at 7 a.m.